 Murtagh sets the stage in the first book when, with only his bow, he killsdisembodies Durza, after said sorcerer defeated Eragon almost effortlessly.

-In the second book, Eldest, Roran (a minor character from the first book, Eragon,) proves his awesomeness by not only rallying the village into taking up arms against a squad of trained military soldiers and a pair of human-like condors who eat flesh, but afterwards convinces nearly the entire village to abandon their home, march over freezing mountains, steal a cargo ship from a guarded city, sail through a whirlpool, and join a rebel movement.
+In the second book, Eldest, Roran not only rallies the village into taking up arms against a squad of trained military soldiers and a pair of human-like condors who eat flesh, but afterwards convinces nearly the entire village to abandon their home, march over freezing mountains, steal a cargo ship from a guarded city, sail through a whirlpool, and join a rebel movement.
 This troper sometimes opens the book just to read his parts of the story!

 Sloan's calling out Eragon in Brisingr is a truly magnificent What the Hell, Hero? moment, and Eragon's reaction subtracts the "Hero" part from the Sociopathic Hero normally associated with him.